-Diaspora (2016) is a surreal montage of found family photographs, providing an insight into familiar situations that trigger memories of the mundane.
+Diaspora (2016) is a surreal montage of found family photographs.
+The work provides an insight into familiar situations, triggering collective memories of the mundane.

 Again He Holds Me by the Hand (2017) is a series transforming archival photographs to emphasise homoerotic gestures, historically concealed from the public.

 Sharing the artist’s fascination with the notion of the archive, we discover more about his process and way of working.